Azure/ResourceModules/modules/app-configuration/configuration-store/README.md

 | [`softDeleteRetentionInDays`](#parameter-softdeleteretentionindays) | int | The amount of time in days that the configuration store will be retained when it is soft deleted. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `cMKKeyName`

-The name of the customer managed key to use for encryption.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cMKKeyVaultResourceId`

-The resource ID of a key vault to reference a customer managed key for encryption from.
-Required if "cMKKeyName" is not empty.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cMKKeyVersion`

-The version of the customer managed key to reference for encryption.
-If not provided, the latest key version is used.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `cMKUserAssignedIdentityResourceId`

-User assigned identity to use when fetching the customer managed key.
-The identity should have key usage permissions on the Key Vault Key.
-Required if "cMKKeyName" is not empty.
-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `createMode`

 Indicates whether the configuration store need to be recovered.